 In 1579 English buccaneers burned a shipload of cacao beans mistaking them for sheep droppings.
 In 1585 Dutch pirates threw a load of cacao overboard an ambushed Spanish galleon – also thinking they were sheep poop!

 Pirates, who were busy establishing Port Royale in Jamaica to become their hedonistic headquarters, brought chocolate with them from the “Spanish Main.”
 Many trees in Jamaica today can be traced genetically to the other ports along the sea routes.

-As pirate with an interest in botany in the 1640s, William Hughes, wrote about his encounters with cacao and chocolate drink.
-He published The American Physitian in 1672, one of the first eyewitness English-language accounts of cacao planting and production.
+As a low ranking pirate/privateer with an interest in botany in the 1640s, William Hughes, would spend hours ashore learning about the local Caribbean plants and the indegenous people who lived there when he was supposed to be gathering food for the ship.
+After returning to England, he wrote about his encounters with cacao and chocolate drink.
+Hughes published The American Physitian in 1672, one of the first eyewitness English-language accounts of cacao planting and production.